ethpandaops/public-docs/docs/tooling/xatu/clickhouse/intro.md

 - `network_discovery` - Node discovery information
 - `p2p_message` - P2P network messages

-For a complete list of tables and their schemas, please see the [Schema Documentation](/docs/tooling/xatu/clickhouse/schema).
+For a complete list of tables and their schemas, please see the [Schema Documentation](/data/xatu).

-## Next Steps

-- [Example Queries](/docs/tooling/xatu/clickhouse/example-queries) - Common queries for exploring Ethereum network data
-- [Schema Documentation](/docs/tooling/xatu/clickhouse/schema) - Detailed schema information for all tables